MantequilaMiracle/Test/README.md

 Web site

-Trying to create web site with purpose to pratice and get knowledge how does it work.
+Trying to create web site with purpose to practice and get knowledge how does it work.
-Also i want to study django how the most popular framework for site creature.
+Also I want to study Django how the most popular framework for site creature.